 Mathew also conducted “Introductory Sape'” classes for both children (age 9-12 years old) and adults, which gave a preview to the instrument and what it means to learn it.

-21-year old Adrian Jo Milang, a Kayan, talked about his community’s oral tradition, Parap and Takna’.
+21-year old Adrian Jo Milang, a Kayan, talked about his community and its oral tradition, Parap and Takna’.
 As a young practitioner, he shared his ongoing journey of documenting the tales from his elders, and the process of learning this rarely heard art form.
 He also shared his hopes for the future.

-Adrian also delivered an impromptu demonstration of the Parap with help from his mother and Kenyah elders present (who were well versed enough with the language and art form) for the audience present.
+Adrian also delivered an impromptu demonstration of the Parap with help from his mother and Kenyah elders for the audience present.

-Apart from that, attendees also got a chance to purchase art and craft made by community artisans who were present to talk about the pieces that were made and sold.
+Apart from that, attendees also got a chance to purchase art and craft made by community artisans, some who were present to talk about the pieces presented.

-This current format of “Sounds & Sights of the Orang Ulu” is just one of the multitude of methods to share the diversity of the Orang Ulu communities and their wealth in tradition and culture.
-The hope is to expand this to cover even more art forms and communities.
+This current format of “Sounds & Sights of the Orang Ulu” is just one of the multitude of methods to share the diversity of the Orang Ulu communities and their wealth in art, tradition and culture.
+The hope is to scale this to cover even more communities and their various art forms.

 Our goal is also to take this showcase format on tour, so more people around the world will get acquainted to the smaller communities that exist on the beautiful island of Borneo.

-If you are interested in partnerships, sponsorships or to host our showcase, please contact email@example.com
+If you are interested in partnerships, sponsorships or to host our showcase, please reach out to: email@example.com

 The Tuyang Initiative would like to extend our sincerest gratitude to: